 Gaia

 For some, this app can take some getting used to.
-Gaia has a plethora of features and there is a learning curve when using it to its full potential.
+Gaia has a ton of features and there is a learning curve when using it to its full potential.

 Like AllTrails, it also significantly drains battery life.
 I found a three-mile hike left my battery almost dead.
-There’s also the issue that the compass will not work when driving.
+I also struggled to get the compass to work while driving.

-Another kicker is the price.
-Not everyone is so willing to fork out $40 a year for an app when they can pay a one time fee for a handheld navigation GPS device.
-Offering a lifetime fee options would be more worth it in this case.
+Another kicker: the price.
+Not everyone is so willing to fork out the cash for an app when they can pay a one-time fee for a handheld navigation GPS device.
+However, if you already subscribe to Outside+ or are considering subscriptions to any of the Outside publications, it could be a good fit for your budget.

 Which Hiking App Is Right For You?